 Dr. Susan E. Quigley-Duggan

-Associate Professor of Voice and Opera
+Professor of Voice and Opera

 Dr. Susan Quigley-Duggan teaches applied voice, learning to sing, vocal repertoire, vocal pedagogy diction, opera and musicals, movement for the singer and directs the opera workshop.
 She has performed roles in opera, musical theater, and appears as a soloist in recitals, concerts and oratorios.
 She is also a stage director opera, operetta, and musical showcases.
 She has directed for Quisisana Resort, UConn, Connecticut Opera Express, Opera of New England and Central Methodist University.